Dominique Janssen: International career

 In 2019, she was included in the Dutch squad for the 2019 World Cup.
 The Netherlands won every group stage match and reached the final, eventually losing 2–0 to the United States.
 Janssen played in all seven of the Leeuwinnen's games and didn't miss a single minute.
 In the second group game against Cameroon, she scored her first international goal.

 In the subsequent qualification for the 2022 European Championships, she played in nine out of ten games and scored one goal.
 With ten wins, the Dutch qualified for the finals, which were postponed by a year due to the COVID-19 pandemic.
 For the same reason, the 2020 Olympic Games, for which the Dutch had qualified for the first time as runners-up in the World Cup, were also postponed by one year.
 Janssen played in victories against Zambia (10–3) and China (8–2) as well as the 3–3 draw with Brazil, where she scored the final goal to produce a 3–3 scoreline, before losing on penalties to the world champion U.S. team in the quarter-finals.
 In the 2023 World Cup qualification, she was used six times in the first seven games.

 On 31 May 2022, Janssen was nominated for the European Championship finals and completed all four games of the Dutch team there.
 In the quarterfinals against France, she committed a foul in extra-time which led to France's decisive penalty goal.

-On 31 May 2023, Janssen was named as part of the Netherlands provisional squad for the 2023 World Cup, and she featured for the team which reached the quarter-finals of the competition, before losing 2-1 after extra-time to eventual tournament winners Spain.
+On 31 May 2023, Janssen was named as part of the Netherlands provisional squad for the 2023 World Cup, and she featured for the team which reached the quarter-finals of the competition, before losing 2–1 after extra-time to eventual tournament winners Spain.

+In November 2025, following the international retirement of Sherida Spitse in the previous month, Janssen was announced as the new captain of the Dutch women's national team.
+Speaking about the appointment, she said: "I'm incredibly proud.
+I feel the trust from the staff, and I can't wait to take on this role.
+I won't change as a player.
+I just get to walk out first and do the toss, the rest stays the same."